Scalpels, and pants-less days ahead

 According to the BBC,4 “Women are less likely to have their pain treated, their symptoms taken seriously or to be given a diagnosis than men.
 Their bodies, and the conditions that primarily affect them, are less likely to have been studied in clinical trials (which make effective treatments difficult to find).”

 Heck, male birth control trials were a great example of this issue.
 Everything stopped when a man had a few relatively minor side effects.5 Meanwhile, the side effects of female-designed birth control don’t really matter, do they?
 Who cares!
 It’s for women!
-And it’s our responsibility as women to not get pregnant!
-(Sarcasm)
+And it’s our full responsibility as women to not get pregnant!
+(Sarcasm) Even though we can’t control when and how a man ejaculates.

 God forbid men “ejaculate responsibly”….